strug-hub/LocusFocus/docs/source/index.rst

 Documentation for LocusFocus
 ####################################

-`LocusFocus <https://locusfocus.research.sickkids.ca>`_ is a web application to facilitate the exploration of a GWAS signal at a particular locus of the genome and its degree of colocalization with any SNP-level association data (e.g. expression quantitative trait loci for genes within +/- 1Mbp in the relevant GTEx tissues selected).
+`LocusFocus <https://locusfocus.research.sickkids.ca>`_ is a suite of tools for GWAS followup and finemapping. and to facilitate the exploration of a GWAS signal at a particular locus of the genome and its degree of colocalization with any SNP-level association data (e.g. expression quantitative trait loci for genes within +/- 1Mbp in the relevant GTEx tissues selected).